Set up the Order Entry Steps

 - Select customer: The customer to link the sales order to.

-- Add items: Select the services or/and products.
+- Add items: Select the services and/or products.

 - Fulfillment date: Set the date the items will be ready for customer to collect or be delivered.